-A cooperative partnership among the College staff, reunion chairman, the reunion committee and the class agent(s) significantly contributes to a successful reunion.
+A cooperative partnership among the College staff, reunion chairman, the reunion committee, and the class agent(s) significantly contributes to a successful reunion.
 The College can provide these services:

 - Planning assistance for class reunion events and class gift. - Inviting and funding up to two faculty members and their spouses/partners/guests for reunion class dinners.
 The Reunion chairman and/or reunion committee members should designate these faculty members as early as possible. - A spreadsheet (in Microsoft Excel format) with current telephone numbers, addresses, email addresses, and other pertinent data on all class members. - Designing, printing, and mailing of reunion brochures. - Recording and tracking reservations and payments. - Web site for reunion information. - On-line registration. - On-campus registration and assistance with the administration of reunion events. - On-campus coordination of receptions and meals. - Coordination and mailing of reunion photographs. - Help in writing gift solicitation letter to classmates. - Printing and distribution of a black and white class memory book.
-(Class agent or reunion committee responsible for compiling the data.) - Aid in providing childcare if the demand warrants. - Arrangements for blocks of rooms at the Comfort Inn and Holiday Inn.
+(Class agent or reunion committee responsible for compiling the data.) - Arrangements for blocks of rooms at the Comfort Inn, Hampton Inn and Suites, Holiday Inn Express, and the Quality Inn.
 (Reminder: rooms/hotels should be reserved as early as possible.)